 - On the Proper Domain of Psychological Predicates (2017).
 Synthese 194 (11): 4289-4310.

-- Experimental Philosophy and the Underrepresentation of Women in Philosophy (forthcoming).
+- Experimental Philosophy and the Underrepresentation of Women in Philosophy (2016).
 With Matthew Drabek.
-In W. Buckwalter and J. Sytsma, eds., A Companion to Experimental Philosophy, Wiley-Blackwell).
+In W. Buckwalter and J. Sytsma, eds., A Companion to Experimental Philosophy, Wiley-Blackwell). p.
+590-602.

 - Verbs and Minds (2014).
 In M. Sprevak and J. Kallestrup, eds., New Waves in Philosophy of Mind, Palgrave-Macmillan).

 - What’s the Use of an Intrinsic Property?
 (2014).
 In R. Francescotti, ed., Companion to Intrinsic Properties, DeGruyter).

 - "What is the "Cognitive" in Cognitive Neuroscience?"
 (2013) Neuroethics 6 (1):105-114 (online first version posted 12 April 2013).